-Running Times On all of the USA graphs F20 was at least on par with K1.00 in terms of running time and often even faster.
-On this graph we see a significant gap of at least a factor 2 for all imbalances below 70%.
-The explanation is that the running time of FlowCutter does not only depend on the graph size but also on the cut size.
+Running Times.
+On all of the USA graphs, F20 was at least on par with K1.00 in terms of running time and often even faster.
+On this graph, we see a significant gap of at least a factor 2 for all imbalances below 70%.
+The explanation is that the running time of FlowCutter depends not only on the graph size but also on the cut size.
 As this graph has larger cuts than the USA graphs, FlowCutter is slower.
-KaHip's running time is not or at least less affected by cut size and therefore comes out ahead on this graph.
+KaHip's running time is not or is at least less affected by cut size and therefore comes out ahead on this graph.
 However, for our particular application, i.e., nested dissection, a running time sensitive to the cut size is a good thing.
-We have only few top level cuts with large cuts but many more low level cuts that have tiny cuts.
-A partitioner that gets faster, the smaller the cuts become is therefore useful in this scenario as it gets faster on
+We have only a few top-level cuts with large cuts but many more low-level cuts that have tiny cuts.
+A partitioner that gets faster the smaller the cuts become is therefore useful in this scenario as it gets faster on the lower levels.
+This observation also explains why F20 wins against K1.00 in terms of running time on the Europe graph in the CCH experiment.